-The Future of Maintenance Management, Part 2: Technology Adoption
+The Future of Maintenance Management: Technology Adoption

 Despite the fact that maintenance management can be highly technical in nature, maintenance teams are often the last in an organization to get new information technology (IT) systems.
 Whether it’s better management software, mobile devices, networking improvements, or just better desktop computers, other departments are sure to get them before the maintenance teams do.